 Nissan Navara Pickup

 Nissan also decided to produce the new Navara pickup truck at its plant north of Pretoria as part of the decision.
 Mike Whitfield, managing director of Nissan Africa, said at the factory on Wednesday that this new pledge could add 30,000 units to the plant’s current annual volume of 35,000, meaning 65,00 new vehicles will come out of South Africa yearly.
-“By 2022 we want to double our presence in Africa and South Africa is the most important base for this growth,” Kargar said of companies continued investments.
-“In Africa demand is growing by more than 50 percent over the six coming years.
-It deserves more presence.”
-Nissan will certainly be there to supply this increased demand.

 The Navara represents the D22, D23 and D40 generations of Nissan’s pickup line.
 These vehicles are often sold in markets such as Australia, New Zealand, Asian, and Europe.
 It is sold under the brands of Nissan Frontier and Nissan NP300 in markets such as South America.